Floorp-Projects/Floorp/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 state
-   Corresponds to either a STATE_USER_* string or a STATE_INTERNAL_* string in FxaMigration.jsm.
+   Corresponds to either a STATE_USER_* string or a STATE_INTERNAL_* string in FxaMigration.sys.mjs.
 This reflects a state where we are waiting for the user, or waiting for some internal process to complete on the way to completing the migration.